RenderKit/oidn/README.md

 if the surface is perfect specular (i.e. has a delta BSDF), the Fresnel blend of the reflected and transmitted albedos.
-The latter usually works better but only if it does not introduce too much noise or the albedo is pre-filtered.
+The latter usually works better but only if it does not introduce too much noise or the albedo is prefiltered.
 If noise is an issue, we recommend to split the path into a reflected and a transmitted path at the first hit, and perhaps fall back to an albedo of 1 for subsequent dielectric hits.
 The reflected albedo in itself can be used for mirror-like surfaces as well.

 The albedo for layered surfaces can be computed as the weighted sum of the albedos of the individual layers.
 Non-absorbing clear coat layers